Factorization of classical characters twisted by roots of unity: Introduction

-In a different direction, Prasad~\cite{prasad-2016} considered factorizations of Schur polynomials in $2n$ variables where the last $n$ variables were negatives of the first $n$ variables motivated by a celebrated result of Kostant~\cite{kostant-1976}.
-He showed that such a factorization is nonzero if and only if the corresponding $2$-core is empty, and if it is nonzero, it factors into characters for the $2$-quotients; see \cref{sec:summary-results} for the definitions.
-He further generalized this result to $tn$ variables, for $t \geq 2$ a fixed positive integer, specialized to $(\exp(2 \pi \iota k/t) x_j)_{0 \leq k \leq t-1, 1 \leq j \leq n}$, obtaining similar results.
+In a different direction, Littlewood~\cite{littlewood-1950} and independently Prasad~\cite{prasad-2016} considered factorizations of Schur polynomials in $2n$ variables where the last $n$ variables were negatives of the first $n$ variables motivated by a celebrated result of Kostant~\cite{kostant-1976}. {They} showed that such a factorization is nonzero if and only if the corresponding $2$-core is empty, and if it is nonzero, it factors into characters for the $2$-quotients; see \cref{sec:summary-results} for the definitions. {They} further generalized this result to $tn$ variables, for $t \geq 2$ a fixed positive integer, specialized to $(\exp(2 \pi \iota k/t) x_j)_{0 \leq k \leq t-1, 1 \leq j \leq n}$, obtaining similar results.
 We will think of these as twisted characters, where the twists are by all the $t$'th roots of unity.

+We note in passing that Schur polynomials evaluated at roots of unity and their powers have been considered in \cite{macdonald-2015,rhoades-2010}.

-In this work, we generalize Prasad's results to other classical groups.
+In this work, we generalize Littlewood's results to other classical groups.
 We first consider characters of $\GL_{tn+1}$, where we add an extra variable set to $1$.
 This is stated as \cref{thm:schur-1}.
-We then consider the classical groups $\Sp_{2tn}, \OE_{2tn}$ and $\OO_{2tn+1}$ and obtain factorizations for their characters under the same specialization as that of Prasad.
+We then consider the classical groups $\Sp_{2tn}, \OE_{2tn}$ and $\OO_{2tn+1}$ and obtain factorizations for their characters under the same specialization as that of Littlewood.
 These are stated as \cref{thm:sympfact}, \cref{thm:eorthfact} and \cref{thm:oorthfact} respectively.
 Our proofs are more involved for the following reason.
 For the general linear group, there is only one possible value of the $t$-core for which the twisted character is nonzero, namely the empty partition.
 For the other classical characters, there are many possible values of the $t$-core for which the character is nonzero.
 We will show that these are $t$-cores which can be written in Frobenius coordinates as $(\alpha | \alpha + z)$, where the value of $z$ depends on the group, and which we call $z$-asymmetric partitions.
 For the study here, $z \in \{-1,0,1\}$.